nishantrpai/nishantpai.com/data/blog/how-i-sold-my-startup-on-microacquire.md

 After some back and forth, finally in the last week of October we settled.\
 Jay sent me the purchase agreement, I signed it.

-If you don't know, escrow is a middleman that:\
+If you don't know, escrow is a middleman that:
-1\.
-Takes payment from seller\
+1. Takes payment from seller
-2\.
-Verifies that assets are transferred from seller to buyer\
+2. Verifies that assets are transferred from seller to buyer
-3\.
-Sends the payment to seller
+3. Sends the payment to seller

 - Jay sent escrow $3k.